Alliedium/awesome-devops/11_k8s_dev_tools_kubectl_krew_vscode_15-sep-2022/README.md

 Choose `k3d-demo-cluster-1`, hit `<Enter>`.
 Switched to the context `k3d-demo-cluster-1`

-11. Get list of namespaces in the current context cluster
+11. Get list of namespaces in the current context cluster:

 ```
 kubectl get namespaces
 ```

-List of namespaces is displayed
+List of namespaces is displayed.

-12. Try easy namespace switching by `ns` plugin command
+12. Try easy namespace switching by _ns_ plugin command

 ```
 kubectl ns